luismiguelcasadodiaz/push_swap/README.md

 ```

-In this journey I also discovered a visualization tool of the memory usage.`massif-visualizer`
+In this journey, I also discovered a visualization tool for the memory usage.`massif-visualizer`

-First we request Valgrind the creation of a massif file.
+First, we request Valgrind the creation of a massif file.

 ```bash
     valgrind --tool=massif --stacks=yes ./push_swap